Whether you are walking up above the cloud line, ski-touring, or backpacking – camping in winter can be a wonderful experience with the right gear.

-Since you will be using a stove within your tent, you should look for a tent with cotton or poly-cotton fabric.
-This is because cotton is a breathable fabric.
+Since you will be using a stove within your tent, you should look for a tent with cotton or poly-cotton fabric because cotton is a breathable fabric.

-In comparison to man-made tent fabrics, cotton insulate very well.
+In comparison to synthetic tent fabrics, cotton insulate very well.
 It doesn’t get hot on a warm day or cold when it’s chilly outside.
-Cotton is breathable and also absorbs water.
-This means you are less likely to have issues with condensation.
+Cotton is breathable and absorbs water, meaning you are less likely to have issues with condensation.
 These fabrics last a long time and are more resistant to UV rays.

-Keep in mind, cotton tents can also be heavy.
-This means transporting them can take some effort.
-You will also need to weather these tents before using them.
-This means leaving them out in the rain (or under a hose) so the canvas expands and fills in the holes.
+Remember that cotton tents can also be heavy, meaning transporting them can take some effort.
+You will also need to weather these tents before using them, leaving them out in the rain (or under a hose) so the canvas expands and fills holes.
 Without doing this, your new tent could leak.

 Nylon and polyester

-Most tents are made of man-made fabrics like polyester and nylon.
+Most tents have artificial fabrics like polyester and nylon.
 For family tents, polyester is very common.
-For lightweight backpacking tents nylon is often used.
+However, for lightweight backpacking tents, nylon is often used.

-Nylon and polyester are affordable tent fabrics that are lighter and quick to dry out.
-But, compared to cotton they are not good insulators.
-This means they can get very hot when it is warm and also chilly when it’s cold.
-The material is also not very breathable.
-This means that condensation can build up on the inside.
+Nylon and polyester are affordable tent fabrics lighter and quick to dry out.
+But, compared to cotton, they are not good insulators, meaning they can get boiling when it is warm and chilly when it’s cold.
+The material is also not very breathable, so condensation can build up on the inside.

 These fabrics are often covered with coatings to increase water and UV resistance.
 The quality of the coating will vary depending on the manufacturer.

 Season rating of your winter tent with stove jack